guidesanti/AlgorithmsAndDataStructures/README.md

 # EDX-AlgorithmsAndDataStructures-UCSanDiego
-Repository to store study and statements for EDX MicroMasters Program Algorithms and Data Structures from UC San Diego
+Repository to store program assignments for EDX MicroMasters Program Algorithms and Data Structures from UC San Diego

 ## Requirements
 * Java 1.8